yinkakun/wakatime-github-commit/README.md

 1. Fork this repository.

 2. You'll need a [WakaTime API Key](https://wakatime.com/settings/api-key), which you can get from your WakaTime Account Settings.
+Store the token somewhere secure, we'll need it shortly.

 3. You'll need a GitHub Personal Access Token with `repo` and `admin:repo_hook` scope which can be generated [here](https://github.com/settings/tokens).

-4. This project uses Netlify [Scheduled Functions](https://ntl.fyi/sched-func) which is currently a beta feature, so you'll need to enable it in [Netlify Labs.](https://app.netlify.com/user/labs) Once you open the Netlify Labs page, click on Enable next to the Scheduled Functions experimental feature.
+Store the token somewhere secure, we'll need it shortly.

-5. If you don’t already have a Netlify account, you can sign up [here](https://app.netlify.com/signup).
-Once you've logged in,go to the [Netlify Dashboard](https://app.netlify.com).
-Click the `Add New Site` > `Import An Existing Project` > `GitHub` button.
+4. Import Repo to Netlify - Go to the [Netlify Dashboard page](https://app.netlify.com), Click the `Add New Site` > `Import An Existing Project` > `GitHub` button.
 Authorize the app to access your GitHub account then choose the cloned repo.

-6. Add required environment variables, Click the `Show Advanced` > `New Variable` button.
+Add required environment variables, Click the `Show Advanced` > `New Variable` button.
 Add these variables:

 ```env
 WAKATIME_API_KEY=<your-wakatime-api-key>